d1urno/dryve-frontend-test/README.md

 # Dryve Frontend Test

-Stack: Vue 3 - Vite - TypeScript - Jest
+Stack: Vue 3 - Vite - TypeScript - TailwindCSS - Jest

 To run this project create a `.env` file from `.env.example`.